jpwesselink/flughafen/packages/cli/README.md

 # flughafen

-CLI for type-safe GitHub Actions workflows.
+CLI for type-safe GitHub Actions workflows and funding configurations.

 **Flu**ent **G**it**H**ub **A**ctions + "fen" (not many words start with "flugha").
 German for "airport".